LyuboPetrov94/Project-Courses/"Guess My Number!" game/readme.md

-A simple game with numbers.
+A simple game with numbers created during an Udemy JavaScript course.
 Only the JavaScript was implemented in the task.
-HTML and CSS were predefined
+HTML and CSS were predefined.